 The 'S' column provides the horizontal distance of each point along the cross section, from the left end of the cross section.
+The points in the table must be sorted from the left side of the river (at the top of the table) towards the right side of the river (at the bottom of the table).
+The definition of the left and right sides of the river depends on the selected 'Flow direction' of the river branch.
+Refer to the branches definition description for more details.

 The 'Z' column provides the elevation of the points.